akarsh-enciphers/beta-Threads/content/about.md

 title = "About Threads"
 date = "2020-12-16"
 sidemenu = "true"
-description = "A vulnerable web application developed by Enciphers"
+description = "A Vulnerable Web Lab"
 +++

 It’s a NodeJs based application and it has also uses EJS as a frontend development templating engine with bootstrap and a mix of simple HTML, CSS is used to build this web application.